 Always keep in mind that you do not make reservations through Passport America.
 You must contact the RV park directly for reservations, rates, exclusions, and extra fees.

-We did not renew Passport America for 2018 and Here’s Why
+We did not renew Passport America and Here’s Why

 We also know that we can renew the membership easily and at any time.